LionSR/TeXRA/README.md

 1. Open a LaTeX or text file in VS Code
 2. Access the CoAuthor sidebar (look for the scholarly duck icon in the Activity Bar)
-3. Select your desired task (e.g., polish, correct, draw)
+3. Select your desired agent (e.g., polish, correct, draw)
 4. Choose your input file(s) and any additional options
 5. (Optional) Select auxiliary files or figures
 6. Choose your preferred AI model
-7. Click "Execute" to run the AI-assisted task
+7. Click "Execute" to run the AI-assisted agent
 8. Review the output in the newly created file

 Although GPT models are supported, we recommend using sonnet+ or opus for the best experience.

-## Available Agentic Tasks
+## Available Agentic agents

-CoAuthor supports a variety of agentic tasks, including but not limited to:
+CoAuthor supports a variety of agentic agents, including but not limited to:

 - `correct-tex`: Fix typos and minor errors in LaTeX documents
 - `polish-tex`: Improve the writing style and clarity of LaTeX documents